foxBMS/foxbms-2/docs/developer-manual/style-guide/guidelines_c.rst

     - Multiple arguments **SHOULD** be put on a single line to reduce the number of lines necessary for calling a function unless there is a specific readability problem.
-Some find that formatting with strictly one argument on each line is more readable and simplifies editing of the arguments.
-However, we prioritize for the reader over the ease of editing arguments, and most readability problems are better addressed with the following techniques.
+Some styleguides require formatting strictly one argument on each line for simplifying editing the arguments.
+      However, we prioritize readability over the ease of editing arguments, and most readability problems are better addressed with the following techniques.
     - If the arguments do not all fit on one line, they **MAY** be broken up onto multiple lines, with each subsequent line aligned with the first